faa5115/reconstruction/README.md

 If i have time, I will go over Sodickson's proof with some plots on why SMASH works.  but for now, I just want to get the point across and put together all of my implemented reconstruction code online (which is the reason why I am putting together this repository).  so for now I will take a different route in explaining k-space domain parallel imaging.

+We can multiply the SENSE reconstructed images by the senstivitiy maps to generate channel images that look strikingly similar to the channel images of a fully sampled acquisition:

 ![](/figures/SenseReconTimesSenseMaps.jpg)

+Let's write out the math of multiplying a SENSE reconstructed image of Rx subsampled data for a given channel $$j$$:

+$$Im_{j,est}(\mathbf{r}_n) =

 A few years later, Mark Griswold published GRAPPA (Generalized autocalibrating partially parallel acquisitions)